thoughtworks-jumpstart/guides/docs/backend-web-development/mongoose-basics.md

   useNewUrlParser: true, // prevent deprecation warnings
   useUnifiedTopology: true,
-  useFindAndModify: false, // For find one and update };
+  useFindAndModify: false, // For find one and update
+  useCreateIndex: true, // for creating index with unique };

 // will create a new db if does not exist